-- 9.5.9 In the consideration of development adjacent or in close proximity to a Provincial Highway, the stormwater management plan shall be reviewed and approved by the Ministry of Transportation. - 9.5.10 The preparation of comprehensive master environmental servicing plans, or appropriate technical studies, shall be required as a component of secondary plans and major development or redevelopment.
-Such studies are encouraged to include Low Impact Development techniques to promote the use of natural systems for infiltration, evapotranspiration, and the reuse or stormwater to effectively remove nutrients, pathogens, and material from stormwater, and reduce the volume and intensity of stormwater flows.
+9.5.11 In the consideration of development adjacent or in elose proximity to a Provincial Highway, the stormwater management report and plan prepared in accordance to Ministry of Transportation Drainage Guidelines, shall be reviewed and approved by the Ministry of Transportation.

+9.5.12 The preparation of comprehensive Master Environmental Servicing Plans, or appropriate technical studies, shall be required as a component of secondary plans and major development or redevelopment.
+Such studies are encouraged to include low impact development techniques to promote the use of natural systems for infiltration, evapotranspiration, and the reuse or stormwater to effectively remove nutrients, pathogens, and material from stormwater, and reduce the volume and intensity of stormwater flows.